George Dewhurst (Radical and Reformer): Travel to America

 A few weeks ago I sent you a copy of the Rules and Resolutions of the Blackburn Political Union and I now send a copy of an Advertisement from the same party signed by order of the Political Council, callings public meeting to be holden on Monday next - one of the principal leaders is George Dewhurst who was imprisoned in 1819 for his seditious conduct and since then he has been to America but not succeeding there he returned here saying he had done with politics - perhaps it would have been will for himself and the peace of this district if he had remained quiet - I think Dewhurst and his colleagues wish by their unions and meetings to keep the public mind (at least the labouring classes) in a state of ferment and I thought it right to send you a copy of each of the bills to appraise you of their proceedings.

 Dewhurst offered me each of the enclosed to print knowing full well that I should refuse them - his object in offering them to me was no doubt to hold me up to the scorn of his radical party and the boast that even the liberty of the press (as they call it) was denied them in this town.

 I am Sir, your obedient servant, Thomas Rogerson.

-The approbation of Rogerson did little to diminish Dewhurst's enthusiasm for reforming politics and he was to go on to play a significant role in the future political and social development of Blackburn.
+The disapprobation of Rogerson did little to diminish Dewhurst's enthusiasm for reforming politics and he was to go on to play a significant role in the future political and social development of Blackburn.